not another low buy

 Low carb.
 No carb.
 Sugar-free.
 75 hard.

-Now— identify each of those as a diet, style challenge, and/or nonsense Seussical rhyme.
-Ready, set, Go!
+Now identify each of those as a diet, style challenge, and/or Seussical rhyme.
+Ready, set, go!

-We’re used to gym memberships and diet plans ringing in the new year but now we toast our glasses to shopping plans too1.
+Gym memberships and diet plans have long rung in the new year.
+Now, we toast our glasses to fashion fasts1.
 And what’s the difference?
-The idealized transformations we seek are the same: slim down (your wardrobe), finally be happy with yourself— and your closet.
+The transformation we seek is the same: Slim down.
+Finally feel confident and in control.

 I’m saying that you’re smart and complex.
 Work with that, not against it.
 Rethink your commitment to simple, impersonal prescriptions.

-So instead of instituting a low buy, I plan to tug at my existing moral inclinations.
-I will manipulate my utterly pragmatic self— One of the most useful things my therapist taught me is that it’s ok to manipulate yourself!
+So instead of instituting a low buy, I plan to tug at my internal values.
+I will manipulate my utterly pragmatic self.
 After all, you know you best.

-Billionaires piss me off.
-In addition to the sh*t quality, this is great motivation for a no Amazon year.
-Bezos comes with a convenience fee: that ugly, unsettled feeling in the pit of your stomach.
-Same goes for other uber fast fashion retailers.
-Anger and resentment can be great motivation.
+Billionaires piss me off— which, in addition to sh*t quality, is great motivation to boycott Bezos.
+Amazon comes with a convenience fee: an unsettled feeling in the pit of your stomach.
+Same goes for other uber fast-fashion retailers.

 Organization is my happy place.
-In 2025 I’m committing to logging all purchases in a detailed, timely fashion.
-Not only will this scratch the Type A itch in my brain to data-fy my life, it also naturally de-incentivizes purchases via added work.
+This year I’ve committed to log all purchases in a detailed, timely fashion.
+This will scratch my Type A itch AND naturally de-incentivizes purchases via added work.
 You want it?
-Then you gotta write it up in detail.
-And face it.
+Then you gotta write it up in detail and face it.
 Forever.
 In your precious Excel sheet.

 I care about THE iconic diva herself— our planet.
-This simple reminder may discourage certain consumption behaviors.
+This simple reminder discourages consumption.

-Or say your financial limitations are ambiguous.
-A strategy I’ve found more effective is to ask: What would I enjoy more— This jacket?
+More ambiguous financial limitations?
+Ask yourself: What would I enjoy more— This jacket?
 This thrift haul?
 Or a similarly-priced alternative?
 I.e., a trip to visit friends, an art class, or a gym membership.
-It might not actually be a 1:1 trade-off, but this strategy can help ground your purchases.
+The tradeoff may not be 1:1, but it is grounding.

-More reasons to question whether a low buy is right for you
+Is a low buy is right for YOU?

-I thrifted a pair of periwinkle jelly shoes this summer for five bucks.
-I love them and the joy and new outfit formulas they’ve brought me this year— Which I would have never known had I imposed limits on myself and likely disregarded the jellies as just another impractical, microtrend-influenced, impulse buy.
-Similarly unlikely, is that pastel jelly shoes would have been one of the 5 investment pieces I carefully selected for the year— even if I were in The Row’s Mara shoe tax bracket.
+For example, I thrifted a pair of periwinkle jelly shoes this summer for $5.
+I love them and the new outfit formulas they inspired.
+Under a low buy, I’d have disregarded the jellies as an impractical, microtrendy, impulse buy.
+I doubt they’d be 1 of my 5 investment pieces for the year— even if I were in The Row’s Mara shoe tax bracket.

 I spent a ridiculous amount of time shopping in 2024.
 I bought an exorbitant number of items.
 Or did I?

-When ~80% of the clothes I bought in 2024 were second-hand, the cumulative amount of money spent was well within my means, and my time spent shopping brought me joy without detracting from other responsibilities, where’s the issue?
+Moreover, ~80% of my 2024 purchases were second-hand, my expenditure was well within my means, and time spent shopping didn’t detract from other responsibilities.
+Where’s the bad??

-And even at the extreme, is there any real harm in a constant revolving door of thrifted clothing?
-Certainly the planetary and financial impact remains minimal.
+Even at the extreme— is there any real harm in a revolving door of thrifted clothing?
+Certainly the planetary and financial impact is minimal.

 ^^See how I feel the need to defend shopping as a legitimate hobby?

-Yes, when you start instinctively surfing clothing sites to self-soothe and buying things for the dopamine rush there might be a problem.
+Sure, instinctively surfing clothing sites to self-soothe and buying for the dopamine rush is problematic.
 And a low buy could solve this problem.
-Or it could be like putting a bandaid on a bruise.
+Or, it could be like putting a bandaid on a bruise.

 3. Salt to taste

-Is your favorite chocolate chip cookie the exact one from the back of the Tollhouse cookie wrapper?
+Is your favorite chocolate chip cookie from the longstanding Tollhouse chocolate chip wrapper recipe?
 Probably not.

-Personally, my fav cookie is a modified version passed down from my BFF’s grandma (under-fill the sugar, use salted instead of unsalted butter, extra salt + vanilla, and under-mix the flour).
+My personal fav has been perfected and passed down from my BFF’s grandma— under-fill the sugar, use salted butter, add extra salt + vanilla, and under-mix the flour.

-I like to think about style practices as recipes rather than rules.
+Style practices as recipes, not rules.
 With a recipe you adjust to suit your own needs, preferences, and circumstances.
 You salt to taste.

 4. Before envying its winners, ask yourself— is this a game I even want to play?

-Like many other Substackers, I posted a reading wrap-up this year.
-I read less books than everyone else I saw.
+I posted a reading wrap-up this year.
+I read less books than every other Substacker I follow.
 But who cares?

 Goodreads challenges and reading goals work for some people but not for me.
-It would get toxic and then I’d stop enjoying books and would feel resistant to devote any extra time or care to them.
+They’d become toxic, I’d stop enjoying books, and I’d resist devoting any extra time or care to analysis.

-5. When resolve is born out of shame it rarely survives
+When resolve is born out of shame it rarely survives.

-In 2025, I’m not trying to buy less, I’m relishing in my already amazingly curated wardrobe.
-I’m shopping because I love shopping while being mindful of things I already care about (the rich not getting richer, the environment, etc.).
+I’m relishing my already amazingly curated wardrobe.
+I’m shopping because I enjoy it.
+And I’m being mindful of things I already care about (the rich not getting richer, the environment, etc.).

-So this title is kinda clickbait.
-In 2025 I will be doing a low buy— if we must call it that.
+So the title is kinda clickbait.
+In 2025, I will be doing a low buy— if we must call it that.
 But my own version of one.
-There are no rules about budget or number of items or shopping frequency.
-Just reminders of who I am and what I value.
+There’s no budget or limits on purchases and shopping frequency— just reminders of who I am and what I value.

 xx your favorite rule-breaker, Audrey3